 Yet, the challenge of network security always persists in running small and medium enterprises.
 Indeed, the fact that small businesses have lesser resources for network security makes them soft targets for hackers and cybercriminals.
 According to a recent study, 22% of all small businesses have been at the receiving end of cyberattacks.

-To avoid getting the onslaught of such cyber threats, it is imperative that small businesses take steps for tackling this menace by improving their network security infrastructure and sticking to data authentication rules, and using a Second Phone Number App.
+To avoid getting the onslaught of such cyber threats, it is imperative that small businesses take steps for tackling this menace by improving their network security infrastructure, sticking to data authentication rules, and using a Second Phone Number App.

 Below are some rules, or should we say guidelines, to help small business enterprises maintain a secure and reliable network, and prevent them from falling victim to cyber-attacks.